pandas-dev/pandas/doc/source/groupby.rst

    pd.Series([1, 1, 1]).groupby(pd.Categorical(['a', 'a', 'a'], categories=['a', 'b']), observed=True).count()

-The returned dtype of the grouped will *always* include *all* of the catergories that were grouped.
+The returned dtype of the grouped will *always* include *all* of the categories that were grouped.

 .. ipython:: python